 The opinions expressed in this article are those of the author and do not necessarily represent the views of Proactive Advisor Magazine.
 These opinions are presented for educational purposes only.

-Ian Naismith founded Investment Portfolio Solutions in 2012 and has been trading the markets since the early 1990s.
+Ian Naismith co-founded and is partner of the index provider Smooth Sailing Indexes, Inc., and has been trading the markets since the early 1990s.
 He licenses trade signals and portfolio construction consulting to financial institutions.
-A member of the National Association of Active Investment Managers (NAAIM), Mr. Naismith has also served as board member and president. linkedin.com
+Mr. Naismith is a member of the National Association of Active Investment Managers (NAAIM) and has also served as board member and president. https://www.linkedin.com/company/smooth-sailing-indexes-inc